Mathématique: Chapter 45

 Young nodded.

-Jackson repocketed Rush’s ring.
-“You realize,” he said, “once you’ve admitted that you might be on the wrong side of that one-way glass—there may be no coming back.”
+Slowly, Jackson repocketed Rush’s ring.
+“You realize,” he said, “once you’ve admitted you’re on the wrong side of that one-way glass, there may be no coming back.”

 “I know,” Young said.
 “I know that—that’s the worst part.”